 Why not benefit from our considerable experience and contacts?
 Let R. FLORA & ASSOCIATES, INC. help you navigate these sometimes difficult regulations.

-Many states have licensing requirements for manufacturing, processing, packing, and/or holding foods.
+Many states have licensing requirements for manufacturing, processing, packing, holding, and/or controlling foods.
 It can be difficult finding and complying with these requirements.

 Let R. FLORA & ASSOCIATES, INC. help you with your licensing needs.